Montgomery Summer Research Diversity Fellowships in Law and Social Science for Undergraduate Students

 - Applications will be considered only from sophomores and juniors, that is, students who have completed at least their sophomore year and who have not received a bachelor’s degree by the time the fellowship begins.

 - Applicants must have a grade point average of at least 3.0 (on a 4.0 scale) and be moving toward an academic major in the social sciences or humanities.

 - Two brief essays on the topics indicated in the application form

 - A writing sample from any academic discipline (no need to write something new; send us something you have written for a course at school that you are particularly proud of)

 - Official transcripts of all academic courses completed at the time of application (that is, sent electronically or via mail by the school's registrar)

-- One letter of recommendation from a faculty member familiar with the student’s work.
-Please have them send it to us directly via mail or email, not via Interfolio.
+- One letter of recommendation from a faculty member familiar with the student’s work, uploaded via Interfolio.